viktor-evdokimov/tidewave_phoenix/pages/editors/troubleshooting.md

 If the MCP proxy does not work, here is what you can try to debug it:

   * Can you invoke the proxy directly?
-For example, what happens if you invoke `echo '{"jsonrpc":"2.0","id":1,"method":"ping"}' | /path/to/mcp-proxy` in your terminal?
+For example, what happens if you invoke following command in your terminal?
+    ```
+    echo '{"jsonrpc":"2.0","id":1,"method":"ping"}' | /path/to/mcp-proxy http://localhost:$PORT/tidewave/mcp
+    ```
   * Our Rust proxy accepts a `--debug` parameter, which logs helpful debugging information on stderr.

 ## Your editor